 (a) Statement of compliance

-These separate financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) issued by IASB, as adopted by the European Union (EU IFRS).
+These separate financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").

+In previous years the Company prepared separate financial statements in accordance with IFRS issued by IASB, as adopted by European Union ("EU IFRS").